What are Psychometric Tests?

 The use of psychometric tests is on the rise and reports show that 75-80% of Fortune 500 companies use them in some capacity (either hiring or personal development), showing their popularity among mature businesses.

-Companies like Domino's change their assessments depending on whether they are hiring for short term or long-term staff.
+Companies like Domino's change their assessments depending on whether they are hiring short-term or long-term staff.
 Tests have the advantage of being extremely flexible and bespoke to different roles and expectations which is why they are so popular.

 How do I Introduce psychometric testing into a hiring process?

-The first step to introducing psychometric testing into your recruitment process is to understand the core qualities, skills and traits your roles require.
+The first step to introducing the best psychometric tests into your recruitment process is to understand the core qualities, skills, and traits of your roles require.